sandeepkashyap07/web-development/README.md

 " git status"

-7) add -> adds new or changed files in your working directory to the git staging area -->
+7) add -> adds new or changed files in your working directory to the git staging area "git add (file name)" or
+"git add . " to add all the files and their changes in the folder

+commit - > it is the record of the changes it s like final submission button -->